Southern Yakutia (Sakha)

 “Believe me, my dear friend!
 The land between the

 Mediterranean Sea and the Jordan River is complicated.
-In fact, it is very
+It is very disturbing.

-disturbing.
-It has been brushed over by history so many times that the people
+It has been brushed over by history so many times that the people can’t really

 “What did you fancy yourself to be while you were over